This post may contain affiliate links from which i can earn a commission

-A diet high in carbs will cause your body to make less of the hormone that tells you you’ve eaten enough and more of the hormone that tells you you’re hungry.
+A diet high in processed carbs will cause your body to make less of the hormone that tells you you’ve eaten enough and more of the hormone that tells you you’re hungry.

 Alcohol may contribute to hot flushes however there is no conclusive evidence to support this.
 If you find you have more hot flushes after the evening glass of vino, well, it’s bad news.
-Its the flushes or the vino.
+It’s the flushes or the vino.

-Women in menopause and midlife can be vulnerable to developing anxiety and/or depression.
+Many women in menopause and midlife can be vulnerable to developing anxiety and/or depression.
 Alcohol will only serve to make these conditions worse.

 Where you can go organic to avoid pesticides and genetically modified foods which can cause hormonal disruption.
 This includes meat and dairy.